Signed in as:

 The award-winning Producers Stephen C. Byrd (Founder of Front Row Productions, Inc.) and Alia Jones-Harvey have brought a unique brand of diversity to Broadway and London’s West End.
 Front Row Productions was established to bring major works to Broadway and the West End featuring diverse casts, creative teams and management.

-Currently, Front Row Productions is co-producing the musical Ain’t Too Proud: The Life and Times of The Temptations directed by Des McAnuff, written by Dominique Morriseau, and with choreography by Sergio Trujillo.
-Ain't Too Proud opened on Broadway on March 21, 2019 .
+The touring and West End productions of Ain’t Too Proud: The Life and Times of The Temptations directed by Des McAnuff, written by Dominique Morriseau, and with choreography by Sergio Trujillo are coming to a city near you after a successful run on Broadway.
+On Sale now!

-MJ the Musical, is the electrifying new Broadway show that takes audiences inside the creative process of one of the greatest entertainers in history.
+MJ the Musical, is the electrifying Tony-winning Broadway show that takes audiences inside the creative process of one of the greatest entertainers in history.
 Featuring over 25 of Michael Jackson’s biggest hits, the book is by two-time Pulitzer Prize winning playwright Lynn Nottage.
 Directed & Choreographed by Christopher Wheeldon.
-Broadway performances of MJ will begin September 2021.
-Sign up on the website for updates.
+On sale now!

 Byrd serves on The Broadway League Board of Governors.
 He is also a member of The Society of London Theatre, an advisor to the AMAS Musical Theatre, and serves on the Board of the City College of New York Center for the Arts.
 Jones-Harvey serves on the Advisory Board of the American Theatre Wing and on the board of the National Urban Technology Center.